timbryandev/timbryan-dev/_posts/building-testing-and-publishing-mobile-apps-with-react-native-on-macos.md

 3. Reconfigure your config stuff like image assets for the app, find/replace "ProjectName" with your actual app name, fix build and version numbers as these will be set to the defaults
 4. Add your missing package.json entries
 5. Flush all caches and built assets.
-   It's newly recommended to use react-native-clean-project over our flush script - feel free to replace the flush script with it 😉
-   1. `npm run flush` - if your project has the `flush.sh` script, or
-   2. (newly recommended) install and use the [react-native-clean-project](https://github.com/pmadruga/react-native-clean-project) and replace the flush script in the package.json with `"clean": "react-native-clean-project --remove-iOS-pods --clean-android-project",`.
+   Install and use the [react-native-clean-project](https://github.com/pmadruga/react-native-clean-project) and add the following to your package.json scripts: `"clean": "react-native-clean-project --remove-iOS-pods --clean-android-project",`.
 6. `npm run ios` and address any build bugs and in-app bugs
 7. `npm run android` and address any build bugs and in-app bugs